-To maintain postprimary certification for the ARRT and/or CCI, cardiovascular interventional technologists must complete the appropriate continuing education requirements to sustain a level of the expertise and awareness of changes and advances in practice.
+To maintain postprimary certification for the ARRT and/or CCI, cardiac interventional and vascular interventional technologists must complete the appropriate continuing education requirements to sustain a level of the expertise and awareness of changes and advances in practice.

-An interdisciplinary team of radiologists, cardiovascular interventional technologists, radiographers and other support staff plays a critical role in the delivery of health services as new modalities emerge and the need for imaging procedures increases.
-A comprehensive procedure list for the cardiovascular interventional technologist is impractical because clinical activities vary by the practice needs and expertise of the cardiovascular interventional technologist.
-As cardiovascular interventional technologists gain more experience, knowledge and clinical competence, the clinical activities for the cardiovascular interventional technologist may evolve.
+An interdisciplinary team of radiologists, cardiac interventional and vascular interventional technologists, radiographers and other support staff plays a critical role in the delivery of health services as new modalities emerge and the need for imaging procedures increases.
+A comprehensive procedure list for the cardiac interventional and vascular interventional technologist is impractical because clinical activities vary by the practice needs and expertise of the cardiac interventional and vascular interventional technologist.
+As cardiac interventional and vascular interventional technologists gain more experience, knowledge and clinical competence, the clinical activities for the cardiac interventional and vascular interventional technologist may evolve.

 State statute, regulation or lawful community custom may dictate practice parameters.
 Wherever there is a conflict between these standards and state or local statutes or regulations, the state or local statutes or regulations supersede these standards.
-A cardiovascular interventional technologist should, within the boundaries of all applicable legal requirements and restrictions, exercise individual thought, judgment and discretion in the performance of the procedure.
+A cardiac interventional and vascular interventional technologist should, within the boundaries of all applicable legal requirements and restrictions, exercise individual thought, judgment and discretion in the performance of the procedure.

-Cardiovascular-Interventional Technologist Scope of Practice
+Cardiac Interventional and Vascular Interventional Technologist Scope of Practice